GenesysCloudBlueprints/vonage-video-blueprint/README.md

 The Vonage Video integration has the following stages:

+* Create a Client Credentials OAuth Grant for Genesys Cloud.
+* Create or use existing Vonage Video API credentials.
 * Host and run the NodeJS app server.
 * Install and activate the Vonage Video integration app on Genesys Cloud.
 * Create a Genesys web chat widget and test the Vonage Video solution.